English Language Arts is about communication:

 Activities: Guided Learning

 - These include (but are not limited to): assigned text readings, assigned video/film viewings, questions based on assigned readings and viewings, assigned research and terminology review.

 - These include (but are not limited to): literary analysis paragraphs, reflective journals, essays, a variety of creative projects, and a multi-media video project

 TESTS / QUIZZES: Assessment of Learning

 - These come in a variety of formats including: multiple choice, short answer, long answer, and in-class essays

 - Tests/ quizzes are designed to be completed in class under teacher supervision

 UNITS OF STUDY:

-*** See below for a brief description and page link for each module
+*** See below for a brief description of what you will find in each Workspace.

 *** Whenever possible, student writing will be assessed using The English Language Arts Personal Response to Text and Critical / Analytical Response to Text marking rubrics as developed by (OR ADAPTED FROM) Alberta Education OR any other appropriately categorized rubric to ensure students understand the criteria by which their work is being graded.